 Watch the mystery play as we play it today, take another slug of the hard stuff.
-It burns as the Christchurch had in the shadow of the Heinkel He.
+It burns, burns as the Christchurch had in the shadow of the Heinkel He.

 I stammer through the crowd, I’m imploring the DJ to play Right Right Now Now, but I’m drowned out by two stags rutting beneath a setting sun.

 A baying crowd of sycophants and chauvinists swamp the ancient spire in search of another Duvel and chaser, a hunger buried in their eyes and a fire screaming through their veins, and I slip into the courtyard, out beneath the watchful eye of the spotlight and the torches, the brooding shark still skulking on the corner.

 The Guinness is now on tap and the dancers in full flow.
 The air is green and full of laughter.
 The old boys bow their heads and turn to the musicians in hope of repose.

 A choir warm their vocal chords beneath the vast pine canopy, as the socialists cheer their former Lord and all the battles they had won.

 Lucifer son of the morning, Max gonna chase you out of earth.

 How did it get so late so soon?

 LEAVE THE BINS ALONE, He says.
 LEAVE THE BINS ALONE.